 I am fascinated with the life an object once had before it was in my possession.
 What it smells like.
 Who owned it, how old are they now, are they still alive?
 What kind of house was it in, what did it see?
 WHEN was it?
 Why do I have it now?

 I use books, a mix of found materials, paint, craft, and fabric, to project my ideas.
-With a blend of nostalgia, humor and recurring themes from my own world, I’ve found the perfect way to express this is through collage and assemblage.
-Using found objects for my work gives me a sense of bringing these materials back to life or giving them a new life.
+With a blend of nostalgia, humor and recurring themes from my own world, I’ve found the perfect way to express this is through collage, painting, and assemblage.
+Using found items for my work gives me a sense of giving them a new life.

 Being restricted to the resources I’ve collected allows me to be even more experimental with the materials.